daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 #### REQ-TRAQ-SWL-84 Control and data flow linking

-Reqtraq SHALL verify control and data flow tags mentioned in "Flow" requirement attribute
+Reqtraq SHALL check that the control and data flow tags mentioned in "Flow" requirement attributes exist.

 ##### Attributes:
 - Parents: REQ-TRAQ-SWH-3